bugout-dev/locust/README.md

 2. (Computers) [Bugout.dev](https://alpha.bugout.dev) uses Locust metadata to learn high level abstractions about code.

+Locust metadata lists all changes in a codebase between two git references.
+The changes are listed by file, and each change has an associated type which describes the programming language semantics of the change - e.g. whether the change involved a dependency or a new class or a new function.
+For more information about supported semantics, see: [Locust definition types](docs/deftypes.md).

 ## Installation

 Locust requires Python3 (specifically, it was written in Python3.8).